dzou/halite3/README.md

 ## Summary

 Thanks for reading, hope you found the write-up useful.
-And please feel free to let me know if you have questions.
+And please feel free to let me know if you have questions - the easiest way is to create an issue in this repo.

 Peace.